30% off Doubtful Sound Overnight Cruise until 17 December | Promo code: WANDERER30

-Doubtful Sound is unspoiled, unmatched and unforgettable.
-So get ready to create some lifelong memories as the Mariner takes you through the ultimate Doubtful Sound experience.
+Doubtful Sound is pristine, unforgettable and out of this world.
+So get ready to create some lifelong memories as we take you on the ultimate Doubtful Sound experience.

-Your itinerary starts in Manapouri with a short cruise across Lake Manapouri.
-A coach then takes you across Wilmot Pass, travelling on a sub-alpine road through dense rainforest.
-Arriving at Deep Cove you’ll be met by our crew and the majestic Mariner vessel.
+Your itinerary starts with a 45min-1hr cruise across Lake Manapouri, where you’ll hop off at the west arm.
+A coach then takes you across the Wilmot Pass, where you’ll travel on a sub-alpine road through dense rainforest.
+Arriving at Deep Cove, you’ll be met by our crew and vessel.

-Designed along the lines of a traditional scow, the Mariner blends old world charm with modern comforts that include spacious viewing decks, a dining saloon with a fully licensed bar and an observation lounge.
+Designed along the lines of a traditional scow, our vessels, The Fiordland Navigator and The Wanderer, blend old-world charm with modern comforts that include spacious viewing decks, dining saloons with fully licensed bars, and observation lounges.

-As you cruise through some of New Zealand’s most stunning scenery, our knowledgeable nature guides will provide commentary ensuring you miss nothing, be it the pod of resident dolphins, fur seals or rare penguins you might encounter.
+As you cruise through some of New Zealand’s most stunning scenery, our knowledgeable nature guides will provide commentary ensuring you don’t miss a thing, whether you’re encountering a pod of resident dolphins, fur seals or rare penguins.

-After dropping anchor in a sheltered cove, you can choose to explore the shoreline by kayak or tender boat – or to simply relax onboard.
-For the adventurous (or very brave), there’s even a chance to go swimming.
-All activities are weather dependent.
+After dropping anchor in a sheltered cove, you can choose to explore the shoreline by kayak or tender boat, or simply relax onboard.
+For those looking to refresh, there’s even a chance to go swimming.
+All activities are weather-dependent.

-In the evening, you’ll enjoy a delicious three-course buffet dinner prepared by our onboard chef and served in the dining saloon.
-Mingle with fellow travellers, savour some of the fine wines at our licensed bar and if the skies are clear in the evening, spend some time on the upper deck gazing at the stars.
+In the evening, you’ll enjoy a delicious three-course dinner prepared by our onboard chef, served in the dining saloon.
+Mingle with fellow travellers, try some local wines from our bar, and if the skies are clear, spend some time on the upper deck gazing at the stars.

-Kick off the next day with a hearty cooked breakfast menu and get ready to enjoy the rest of the morning exploring other parts of the fiord.
-Finally, you’ll return to Deep Cove, the trip back to Manapouri and many, many conversations telling friends just how amazing your trip was.
+Kick off the next day with a hearty cooked breakfast or a nourishing continental selection and get ready to explore the other arms of the fiord.
+Before long, you’ll return to Deep Cove, and take the trip back to Manapouri where you’ll tell the story of your experience in the remote wilderness of New Zealand.

 Things you should know: